LinkPhoenix/Windows-10-IoT-Enterprise-Optimization/README.md

+# INFORMATION

+I rewrote the script in POWERSHELL because BATCH could not answer all my needs, I do not know if it would put it here or on another deposit

 # Description
 Windows 10 IoT Enterprise optimization is a repository that references documentation on this version of Windows as well as Scripts to be able to customize your master image for industrial use